|August 28, 2002||West Nile

 Virus Web site

-A total of 439 birds, 236 mosquito batches and 62 horses in 92 Illinois counties have tested positive this year for the virus since surveillance for the mosquito-transmitted virus began on May 1.
+A total of 439 birds, 236 mosquito batches and 62 horses in 92 Illinois counties have tested positive this year for West Nile since surveillance for the mosquito-transmitted virus began May 1.

-A complete listing of the positive birds, mosquito batches, horses and humans identified so far in Illinois, by county, is available on the Department's Web site at <www.idph.state.il.us>.
-Go to the West Nile virus page and select "2002" under surveillance.
+A complete listing of the positive birds, mosquito batches, horses and humans identified so far in Illinois, by county, is available on the Illinois Department of Public Healths Web site at www.idph.state.il.us.
+Go to the West Nile virus page and select 2002" under surveillance.

 of Public Health